Kaoffie/cocoa-specs/README.md

 - "ow" in "down": `TKOUPB`
 - "aw" in "pawn": `PAUPB`
-- "a~e" in "pave": `PA*EF`
+- "a(v)e" in "pave": `PA*EF`
-- "a~e" in "safe": `SAEF`
+- "a(f)e" in "safe": `SAEF`

-It is important to note that the phonetic outlines, based on the base chords in the table above, will still be provided when there are no conflicts to disambiguate.
+It is important to note that both phonetic and orthographic options will be available whenever possible, even when there are no conflicts to disambiguate.

 ### Vowels before R